Improving Data Efficiency via Curating LLM-Driven Rating Systems: : D iversity-aware S core curation for D ata S election

 Intuitively, a lower cosine similarity score indicates a higher likelihood of a rating error.
 Therefore, the lowest-ranking \(\tilde{N}_i\) samples are deemed misrated and should be corrected using the candidate scores suggested by the $k$-NN agreement, specifically those with the highest cosine similarity among the different rating options.

 \paragraph{Mitigating imbalances in LLM-based scores} The rated score distribution is often not uniform across all scores, as illustrated in Figure~\ref{fig:label_distributions}.
-Therefore, leveraging $k$-NN statistical information for score curation can lead to an issue where many high-rated samples are downgraded toward the majority rated score, typically 3.
+Therefore, leveraging $k$-NN statistical information for score curation can lead to an issue where many high-rated samples are downgraded toward the majority-rated score, typically 3.
 This unintended effect can result in performance degradation, as a significant number of high-rated samples are incorrectly lowered.

 To alleviate this tendency, we introduce the \textit{confidence probability} to regulate the size of the misrated samples.
 This is defined as $\mathcal{P}(\hat{y}_n = j) := \overline{\mathbb{P}}(\hat{y}_n = j) \times \overline{p}_n$ where $\hat{y}_n$ represents the curated score of sample $n$, $\overline{\mathbb{P}}(\hat{y}_n = j)$ is the average probability of assigning sample $n$ to the $j$-th score, and $\overline{p}_n$ denotes the average likelihood of identifying the sample $n$ as misrated over multiple epochs.
 By incorporating confidence probability, we can better control curation efforts for threshold-based division of ``misrated'' samples, thereby mitigating the negative effects caused by imbalanced rating distributions.
+In this paper, the default confidence probability is 0.5.